tararelan/latex-writing-check/README.md

 ## Setup

-**Option A — Ollama (local, free):**
+**Option A - Ollama (local, free):**

 ```bash
 ollama pull qwen2.5:1.5b-instruct
 ```
 Make sure Ollama is running (`ollama serve`, or it runs as a background service after install).
-This is the default — nothing else to configure.

-**Option B — your own API key** for OpenAI, Claude, Gemini, or DeepSeek:
+**Option B - your own API key** for OpenAI, Claude, Gemini, or DeepSeek:

 1. Run **"LaTeX Writing Check: Set API Key"** from the command palette and paste your key (stored securely via VS Code, never in `settings.json`).
-2. Set `latexWritingCheck.provider` to that provider.
+2. Set `latexWritingCheck.provider` to that provider (`openai`, `claude`, `gemini`, `deepseek`).
-3. Set `latexWritingCheck.model` to a model id that provider currently supports (there's no default for cloud providers — model names change too often to hardcode reliably).
+3. Set `latexWritingCheck.model` to a model id that provider currently supports.

-Sending your document's text to a third-party API is a real tradeoff worth understanding before you flip that switch — see [`docs/PROVIDERS.md`](docs/PROVIDERS.md) for what each provider's policy actually says about training and data retention, and what guardrails this extension puts around it either way.
+Sending your document's text to a third-party API is a tradeoff worth understanding before you flip that switch - see [`docs/PROVIDERS.md`](docs/PROVIDERS.md) for what each provider's policy actually says about training and data retention, and what guardrails this extension puts around it either way.

 ## Usage

-Open a `.tex` file — the current paragraph is checked automatically a couple of seconds after you stop typing.
+Open a `.tex` file - the current paragraph is checked automatically a couple of seconds after you stop typing.
 From the command palette:

-- **Check Whole Document** — full pass: writing quality, spelling, and repetition.
+- **Check Whole Document** - full pass: writing quality, spelling, and repetition.
-- **Check Current Paragraph** — just the paragraph your cursor is in.
+- **Check Current Paragraph** - just the paragraph your cursor is in.
-- **Check Selected Text** — just what you've highlighted (repetition still compares against the whole document, since it needs that context).
+- **Check Selected Text** - just what you've highlighted (repetition still compares against the whole document, since it needs that context).

 To act on a squiggle, put your cursor in it and press `Ctrl+.` (`Cmd+.` on